UniqueNetwork/unique_docs/docs/networks/index.md

 <ChainTable :chainName="UNIQUE_CHAINS.sapphire" disableMetamask/>

 Sapphire network shares QTZ token with the Quartz mainnet.
-I. e. transaction fees on Sapphire can be paid only with QTZ, which can be obtained via transferring tokens from Quartz.
+I.e. transaction fees on Sapphire can be paid only with QTZ, which can be obtained via transferring tokens from Quartz.

 QTZ token can be obtained on [MEXC](https://www.mexc.com/ru-RU/exchange/QTZ_USDT) or